Skip to content

 Administrative Safeguards (§164.308)

 Administrative safeguards govern the policies and procedures that manage the selection, development, implementation, and maintenance of security measures.
 Required specifications include a formal Security Risk Analysis, a risk management plan, an assigned security official, an information access management policy, and a contingency plan.

-The workforce security awareness and training program is addressed here — see our guidance on HIPAA security awareness training for implementation specifics, including what documentation OCR expects.
+The workforce security awareness and training program is addressed here — see our HIPAA cybersecurity requirements guide for implementation specifics, including what documentation OCR expects.
 NIST Special Publication 800-66 Revision 2, Implementing the HIPAA Security Rule, provides a detailed crosswalk between HIPAA requirements and NIST Cybersecurity Framework (CSF) 2.0 controls — giving organizations a structured path to both regulatory compliance and measurable security maturity.

 Physical Safeguards (§164.310)

 Physical safeguards address access to the facilities and devices where ePHI resides.
 Required specifications include facility access controls, workstation use policies, and device and media controls governing how hardware containing ePHI is managed throughout its lifecycle.
-Healthcare organizations operating multiple clinic locations face particular challenges: visitor access logs, clean desk policies, and endpoint encryption must be consistently enforced across every site, including offsite storage and third-party data centers.

 Technical Safeguards (§164.312)

 Technical safeguards are the controls embedded directly in information systems to protect ePHI.
 HIPAA §164.312 requires access controls — including unique user IDs, emergency access procedures, automatic logoff, and encryption — audit controls over hardware and software activity, integrity controls to verify ePHI has not been improperly altered or destroyed, and transmission security mechanisms.
-These requirements map directly to controls in the NIST CSF and form the technical backbone of a defensible healthcare security posture.
-For a complete walkthrough of regulatory obligations from covered entity status through Business Associate Agreement management, our HIPAA compliance guide addresses both the Privacy Rule and Security Rule in detail.

-Essential Security Capabilities for Healthcare Organizations
+Essential Security Controls for Healthcare Organizations

 The Security Risk Analysis: Foundation of HIPAA Compliance

 The HIPAA Security Risk Analysis (SRA) is the most frequently cited deficiency in HHS Office for Civil Rights (OCR) resolution agreements.
 OCR enforcement actions consistently identify failure to conduct an accurate and thorough SRA as a leading violation — and it correlates with the largest financial penalties.

 The SRA is not a one-time exercise; it must be reviewed and updated whenever environmental or operational changes affect ePHI systems.

-A defensible SRA documents four core elements: a thorough inventory of all ePHI locations and flows; an assessment of threats and vulnerabilities affecting each ePHI system; a determination of the likelihood and potential impact of each identified threat; and a prioritized remediation plan tied to a risk management program with assigned owners and target completion dates.
+A defensible SRA documents four essential elements: a thorough inventory of all ePHI locations and flows; an assessment of threats and vulnerabilities affecting each ePHI system; a determination of the likelihood and potential impact of each identified threat; and a prioritized remediation plan tied to a risk management program with assigned owners and target completion dates.

 Common SRA Failures That Draw OCR Scrutiny

-• Scope gaps: Excluding cloud platforms (Microsoft 365, Google Workspace, cloud-based EHR systems), mobile devices, or third-party integrations that transmit ePHI
+Scope gaps: Excluding cloud platforms (Microsoft 365, Google Workspace, cloud-based EHR systems), mobile devices, or third-party integrations that transmit ePHI

-• Static documentation: Completing the SRA once and filing it without annual review or updates triggered by system changes, mergers, or security incidents
+Static documentation: Completing the SRA once and filing it without annual review or updates triggered by system changes, mergers, or security incidents

-• Disconnected remediation: Identifying risks but failing to document a specific management plan with accountable owners, target completion dates, and residual risk acceptance rationale
+Disconnected remediation: Identifying risks but failing to document a specific management plan with accountable owners, target completion dates, and residual risk acceptance rationale

 The HHS OCR Security Rule Guidance page provides official resources including the free Security Risk Assessment Tool developed jointly with the Office of the National Coordinator for Health IT.
 Organizations that have not completed an SRA within the past 12 months, or that lack documentation linking identified risks to active remediation efforts, should treat this as their highest-priority compliance gap.